| Browsing

 can easily gain access to whatever you can gain

+access to.
 The solution to this problem is

 to use SSL over HTTP instead of the standard unencrypted